notweb-pusher/ADS/README.md

 # ADS
-This repository is dedicated to Algorithm and Data structures.
+This repository was dedicated to Algorithm and Data structures.
 Here is the list of implemented algorithms:
 - MinHeap
 - QuickSort